Write Simply: 3 Techniques to communicate your ideas clearly & effectively

 When I think about simple language, I often cite this quote from David Ogilvy:

-I know a lot of architects struggle with the idea of “selling” (that’s a topic for another post), so let’s just focus on the idea of language for now.
+I know a lot of architects struggle with the idea of "selling" (that's a topic for another post), so let's just focus on the idea of language for now.
 All Ogilvy is saying is that, in business, we should strive to be understood by our prospective clients.
+For some reason a lot of architects struggle with that too.

 It's become almost a cliché at this point, but I still see so many architects write in elaborate loops full of jargon that alienates anyone who is not an architect.
 Maybe you're imitating something from school.
 Maybe it's what you think clients expect.
 Maybe you think it shows authority of expertise.